-Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018
+Approved by the Academic Council at its 14thMeeting held on 20.04.2020

-Subject Code CA951 Subject Title Wireless Wireless Sensor Networks LTP 400 Credit 4 Subject Category DE Year 1 Semester -
+Subject Code CA951 Subject Title Wireless Sensor Networks LTP 400 Credit 4 Subject Category DE Year 1 Semester -

 Course Objectives:-

 This course deals with the comprehensive knowledge about wireless sensor networks.
 It provides an insight into different layers and their design considerations.
 A thorough knowledge of infrastructure establishment and sensor network platform is provided.